(214) 390-7947 (Overseas Callers)

 What do I need to bring with me to India?

-For your volunteer trip in India, you need to bring modest clothing, a backpack, first aid supplies and medicine, hand sanitizer, insect repellent, passport, flashlight, sunscreen, laptop, camera, cell phone, books, masks, a pair of flip flops, towel and toiletries, along with your visa and proof of your insurance policy.
+For your volunteer trip in India, you need to bring modest clothing, a backpack, first aid supplies and medicine, hand sanitizer, insect repellent, passport, flashlight, sunscreen, laptop, camera, cell phone, books, masks, a pair of flip flops, a towel, and toiletries, along with your visa and proof of your insurance policy.
 IFRE provides bedding, but you are welcome to bring along a sleeping bag if you feel you will need it.

 We hope we have answered all of your questions to your satisfaction, and you now feel armed with the knowledge you need to have a successful volunteer trip abroad.
 To learn more about volunteering in India, contact IFRE today!